Posted on June 1, 2019

 Even though Veneers, crowns, and fillings, along with professional whitening can make your teeth stronger and brighter, it’s best to avoid cavities and stains altogether with regular brushing, flossing, and just as important…eating the right foods.

-2. Leafy Vegetables and High Fiber Foods- Eating a salad or dish of beans requires a lot of chewing and a great way to wash your teeth.
+2. Leafy Vegetables and High Fiber Foods – Eating a salad or dish of beans requires a lot of chewing and is a great way to wash your teeth.
 Biting into an apple scrubs your teeth also.
 Chewing generates saliva and the food scrubs your teeth as you chew it into little pieces.
-It’s like a tooth cleaning dog treat.
+It’s like a tooth-cleaning dog treat.

 3. Strawberries for Whitening Teeth – Strawberries contain malic acid and are a natural whitening agent.
 Click here for instructions on how to whiten your teeth with strawberries.